 Working Visitors and WWOOFers

-To wwoof with us, you must be enthusiastic, fit and willing to work hard.
+To volunteer with us, you must be enthusiastic, fit and willing to work hard.

-So you will not experience community life fully, and you must be happy to spend time by yourself.
-But we do our best to look after you, and wwoofers usually have a good experience here.
+If you are based in the Visitors Barn, you may not experience community life fully, and you must be happy to spend time by yourself.
+But we do our best to look after you, and volunteers usually have a good experience here.

 We each have our own individual projects, which include vegetable growing (outdoor and in polytunnels), soft fruits, orchard, apple juice and cider, campsite, woodland, and general land management.
 We do not have any animals, apart from a few hens.